Quick Decision Guide

 - Auto-scaling capabilities

-- Proven better accuracy for non-Germanic language documents
+- Best accuracy for English and Germanic language documents

 Feature Comparison